-The Enhancement Plan discusses anticipated mortality for cottonwood and willow pole cuttings in the first season:
+Section 2.1.5.2. of the Enhancement Plan discusses anticipated mortality for cottonwood and willow pole cuttings in the first season.
+This section states:

 "Replacement of pole cuttings will be implemented when mortality within individual planting areas in the first season for cottonwoods and willow is greater than the following: